Do You Know Where Salt Is Hiding in Your Food?

 The main differences between sea salt and table salt are in taste, texture and processing.
 Sea salt has a stronger flavor.
 However, what people should remember is that both sea salt and table salt have the same amount of sodium by weight.

-It does help to avoid adding salt to your food at the table, but unfortunately, a major part of the sodium in American diets — almost 80 percent — comes from processed and packaged foods.
+It does help to avoid adding salt to your food at the table, but unfortunately, a major part of the sodium in American diets — more than 70% — comes from processed and packaged foods.
 These foods can be high in sodium even if they don’t taste salty.

 Processed foods include: